Keyboard shortcuts

 • Writing complex queries with multiple conditions

-• Using advanced query features (comparisons, multiple filters with AND/OR)
+• Using advanced query features (comparisons, ranges, multiple filters)

 • Reproducing a specific query you’ve used before